szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Quivering Palm slightly more powerful at high levels (2160) (IWDEE BGEE BG2EE EET)

 I really dislike things that scale poorly or not at all.
-This makes Quivering Palm's saving throw penalty improve to -1 at level 16 and to -2 at level 24.
+This makes Quivering Palm's Saving Throw penalty improve to -1 at level 16 and to -2 at level 24.
 Additionally, the effect lasts 7 seconds, up from 5 seconds, to give more leeway.

 ### Make the THAC0 progression of Thieves and Bards better and more streamlined (2170) (IWDEE BGEE BG2EE EET)